 1. Tour Mainz Cathedral

 The phenomenal six-towered Mainz cathedral stands tall in the center of this ancient town.
-It’s one of the remarkable accomplishments of Romanesque architecture on the upper Rhine.
-Its construction began in AD 975, and it’s a wonder that it still reigns supreme today.
+It’s one of the remarkable accomplishments of Romanesque architecture on the upper Rhine — its construction began in AD 975, and it’s a manmade wonder that it still towers over the city today.

-The climax of your visit will be an opportunity to view the numerous monuments and tombs of once-influential archbishops and princes, along with several centuries-old religious sculptures.
+The most impressive part of your visit will be an opportunity to view the numerous monuments and tombs of once-influential archbishops and princes, along with several centuries-old religious sculptures.

 He transformed military organization and training, reorganized education, sponsored the Napoleonic Code, and rooted the long-lasting Concordat with the Pope.

-Nowadays, situated in the ancient stables of the previously Electoral Palace, the museum has developed numerous artworks and antiquities from all over Europe.
+Nowadays, situated in the ancient stables of the previously Electoral Palace, the museum has amassed numerous artworks and antiquities from all over Europe.
 It features multiple Stone Age tools and a 25,000-year-old sculpture – which is probably the oldest thing I’ve ever seen.

 3. Go to Marktplatz

-The Marktplatz, or marketplace, is Mainz’s central square in front of the cathedral.
-It’s one of the city’s most attractive spots, surrounded by charmingly painted and half-timbered buildings.
+The Marktplatz, or Market Place / Market Square, is Mainz’s central square in front of the cathedral.
+It’s one of the city’s most stunning spots, surrounded by charmingly painted and half-timbered buildings.
 Touring the market on Saturdays is one of the best things to do in Mainz, and it’s one of the few places that can motivate me to wake up early.

-The Christmas market hijacked the square every December and makes it the livliest spot in town.
+The Christmas market takes over the square every December and makes it the livliest spot in town.
 Throughout the whole advent season, the marketplace transforms into a winter dreamland, complete with carolers and live music.
 With all the market stalls and fairy lights lit up, the place looks stunning.

-It has booths from several countries beaming with cookies, gluhwein, decorations, candles, and all manner of amazing goodies.
-The market is live with many colorful stalls merchandising fresh products and flowers together with locally produced crafts.
+It has booths representing several countries packed to the gills with cookies, gluhwein, decorations, candles, and all manner of amazing goodies.
+The coolest part is shopping for locally-made crafts and gifts, because you can find something truly unique.